dennmart/shinkoku/README.md

 ## Development Setup

 * After installing Node.js and NPM, run `npm install` in the root directory to install all dependencies.
-* Use the included Gulpfile to start a local webserver and load the page by running `gulp`.
-This will load the page in a new browser tab, and will watch for any changes to .jsx or .scss files in the `/src` directory.
+* Once all dependencies are installed, run `npm run dev` in the root directory to start up [webpack-dev-server] and run the application for local development.
+This will watch for any changes to .jsx or .scss files in the `/src` directory.
 If any files in the `/src` directory change, this task will automatically re-bundle the Javascript and CSS and reload the page.
+* `npm run dev` will start two services:
+  * The Shinkoku app will run in http://localhost:8080/.
+  * The [Webpack Bundle Analyzer] will run in http://localhost:8888.

+## Production Build

+* To generate files suitable for a production environment, run `npm run build` to build the files to the `/dist` directory.

 ## Contribute